scikit-learn-contrib/hdbscan/docs/index.rst

 The hdbscan Clustering Library
 ==============================

+The hdbscan library is a suite of tools to use unsupervised learning to find clusters, or dense regions, of a dataset.
+The primary algorithm is HDBSCAN* as proposed by Campello, Moulavi, and Sander.
+The library provides a high performance implementation of this algorithm, along with tools for analysing the resulting clustering.

 User Guide / Tutorial
 ---------------------

 .. toctree::
    :maxdepth: 2

+   basic_hdbscan

 Background on Clustering with HDBSCAN
 -------------------------------------